Jumio/mobile-cordova/README.md

 Official Jumio Mobile SDK plugin for Apache Cordova

-This plugin is compatible with version 4.7.0 of the Jumio iOS SDK and version 4.7.1 of the Jumio Android SDK.
+This plugin is compatible with version 4.9.0 of the Jumio SDK.
 If you have questions, please reach out to your Account Manager or contact [Jumio Support](#support).

 # Table of Contents